whage/thesis/thesis.md

 Python features a dynamic type system.
-It is usually called a "strongly typed" language because even though its type system doesn't enforce strict typing rules at compile type it is very strict about what operations are allowed on what types during runtime and it will not do automatic type conversions that could go unnoticed.
+It is usually called a "strongly typed" language because even though its type system doesn't enforce strict typing rules at compile type it is very strict about what operations are allowed on what types during run time and it will not do automatic type conversions that could go unnoticed.

 #### Optional type annotations in Python 3